rdfjs/data-model-spec/interface-spec.md

 **Methods:**

 - `.equals(Term other)` returns true if and only if the argument is a) of the same type b) has the same contents (value and, if applicable, type or language)
+- `.toCanonical()` returns a canonical string representation of the term.
+  For IRIs, BlankNodes and Literals the [N-Triples canonical form](https://www.w3.org/TR/n-triples/#canonical-ntriples) must be used.
+  Variables must return the variable name prefixed with a question mark (example: `?a`).

 TODO: to what extent should we use typed signatures (`.equals(Term other)`) versus actual JavaScript signatures (`.equals(other)`).
 The benefit of typed signatures is that you see the type inline; the drawback is that it is more specific than JavaScript itself.
 For ease of use, JavaScript might be preferred, specifying types in the explanation (or jsdoc-style).